Interesting Info -> Computer Help -> Virus Removal Guide

 Download Malwarebytes Anti-Malware and follow these steps:

-> Open mbam-setup.exe and follow the instructions to install.
+> Open mbam-setup.exe which will lead you to Malware Bytes Free Download and follow the instructions to install.
 At the end, be sure the Update & Launch and boxes are ticked, and click Finish.

 > Once updated and loaded, select Perform Quick Scan, then click Scan.
 When complete, click OK, then Show Results.